whalterduarte/whalterduarte/README.md

 <h3> :metal: &nbsp;Sobre mim </h3>

-- 🤔 &nbsp; Dinossauro da Internet, mais velho que um 💾.
+- 🤔 &nbsp; Pterodáctilo da Internet, mais velho que um 💾.
 Amante de tecnologia!
 - 🎓 &nbsp; Ciências da Computação (2023~2026) - UniAmerica
 - 🎓 &nbsp; Cursos : B7Web - Alura - Entre "mil milhoes" de outros cursos.
 - 💭 &nbsp; In the vastness of knowledge, I am but a small spark aware of its own ignorance.
 Yet, it is this humble awareness that propels me forward, exploring the mysteries of the universe with curious eyes and an open mind.